qcif/cvmfs-setup-example/README.md

 [proxy]$ sudo ./cvmfs-proxy-setup.sh -v --stratum-1 10.1.1.1 10.3.3.0/24
 ```

+The proxy only needs to know about the Stratum 1 replicas and which
+client hosts are allowed to use the proxy.
+It does not need to know
+where the Stratum 1 host is.
+It also does not need to know what the
+repositories are (since that information will be in the requests from
+the clients).

 The client host(s) must be able to connect to port 3128 on the proxy
 host(s).
 That is the conventional port used for CernVM-FS caching
 proxies, but it can be changed via a command line option on the